Slapshot (band): Artistry

-A member of the early Boston hardcore scene, Slapshot have been known for speaking out against people and lifestyles they were against, such as in their songs "Fuck New York", "Rap Sucks", "Shoot Charlton Helston", "Stupid Fucking Kids", and "Crossover Sucks".
-Being a straight edge band their lyrics also touch upon substance abuse, their “Straight Edge In Your Face” lyrics have been cited as “the crux of the straight edge movement’s beliefs” in Boston.
-Some of their lyrics have resulted in them getting into feuds with other bands.
+Slapshot emerged from the early Boston hardcore scene, and became known for speaking out against people and lifestyles they were against, such as in their songs "Fuck New York", "Rap Sucks", "Shoot Charlton Heston", "Stupid Fucking Kids" and "Crossover Sucks".
+Being a straight edge band, their lyrics also touch upon substance abuse, and their "Straight Edge In Your Face" lyrics have been cited as "the crux of the straight edge movement's beliefs" in Boston.
+Some of their lyrics have resulted in feuds with other bands.

 Throughout the band's tenure, their songs were known for aggression and fast tempos, with Choke providing strong vocals.
+Revolver Magazine wrote that the band "took inspiration from the straight-edge philosophies of Minor Threat and Co., but had more in common with the stompy sound of the nascent NYHC scene."

 They were also known for their live shows, sometimes getting into fights with members of the crowd.
 Choke performed some shows cut up with blood on his face.

 The band are also big hockey fans.
 Lead singer Choke played hockey growing up and was a Boston Bruins season ticket holder.
 The sport has inspired many of the band's album covers.
-Choke stated that the band's name came when they were throwing hockey inspired names around until former guitarist Steve Sisteen said "Hey, what about that movie Slap Shot?"
+Choke stated that the band's name came when they were throwing hockey inspired names around until former guitarist Steve Risteen said "Hey, what about that movie Slap Shot?"

 Stars and Stripes

-In 1989 Jack Kelly, Jordan Wood, and Mark McKay formed Stars and Stripes as a side project.
+In 1989, Jack Kelly, Jordan Wood and Mark McKay formed Stars and Stripes as a side project.
 The band played typical English Oi! in the style of 4-Skins and Red Alert, blending American hardcore punk elements.
 In 1989, a 7" EP called Drop the Bomb was released on the US label Vulture Rock.
 Shortly thereafter, Jack Kelly released their debut album, Shaved for Battle, on his own label, Patriot Records.
 With the original lineup, the band played a single gig in Allston, Massachusetts on November 11, 1989.
 Also present that evening were other Patriot Records bands Forced Reality and The Bruisers.
 Jeff Morris and Scotty Davies from The Bruisers were hired for later live concerts.
 The band remained inactive until 2002.
-Many of lyrics were centered around political issues and contained strong patriotic slant, which Jack Kelly claims were meant to be ironic.
-Chris Lauria then joined the line-up as a permanent bassist and the group began performing again.
-And In 2002, the second album, One Man Army, was released.
-With all the members also being part of Slapshot they would occasionally play live shows as both bands.
-In 2015 they released their 3rd album Battle of The States.
+Many of the lyrics were centered around political issues and contained strong patriotic slant, which Jack Kelly claims were meant to be ironic.
+Chris Lauria then joined the lineup as a permanent bassist and the group began performing again.
+In 2002, the second album, One Man Army, was released.
+Unlike the previous album, Jack Kelly stated that this album had nothing to do with politics and was solely about football hooligans.
+With all the members also being part of Slapshot, they would occasionally play live shows as both bands.
+In 2015, they released their third album Battle of The States.